floriank/blog/content/post/moving-on-from-postgres-fdw.md

 # Listening to others

-I wrote the post "[The steel industry, file_fdw and the synchronisation of data](<ref "the-steel-industry-file_fdw-and-postgres.md">)" in the full self-belief that I had an absolute solution to a very hard problem.
+I wrote the post "[The steel industry, file_fdw and the synchronisation of data]({{<ref "the-steel-industry-file_fdw-and-postgres.md">}})" in the full self-belief that I had an absolute solution to a very hard problem.

 And at the time, it was good.

 I wrote the post accompanying a talk I gave at a meet up of the [most excellent Elixir Berlin group](https://www.meetup.com/Elixir-Berlin/).
-I think I might have even apologized for focusing more on databases than on elixir in this one.
+I think I might have even apologized for focusing more on databases than on Elixir in this one.

-As is customary, I gave word to the crowd to ask questions - and I had a developer (with magnificently flowing, long hair) stand up amidst the group, making two points:
+As is customary, I gave the word to the crowd to ask questions - and I had a developer (with magnificently flowing, long hair) stand up amidst the group, pointing out the following:

   * I should absolutely partake in the meetings of the local PostgreSQL user group
   * Why could I not just execute `COPY` directly instead of keeping `file_fdw` around for creating the foreign tables?

 My reaction to the first one: Yes.

 My reaction to the second one: Ye...but, erm.
-Drowning in the rush of natural endorphines after entertaining a group of people for forty minutes, I think, in retrospect, I might have been dismissive.
+Drowning in the rush of endorphines after entertaining a group of people for forty minutes, I think, in retrospect, I might have been dismissive.

 I should not have been.

 # The more experience you have ...

-As I grow as a developer, I accumulate more knowledge about my work, about relationship to others.
+As I grow as a developer, I accumulate more knowledge about my work and about relationships to others.
 I also grow more ignorant in certain aspects.
-I also become more aware of what little I know about stuff.
-[Impostor syndrome](https://www.wikiwand.com/en/Impostor_syndrome) is something I see a lot in myself and I see in a ton of candidates, but this is thing is not about the impostor I might feel like (as there are a plethora of blog posts you can read about that).
+Thankfully, I also become more aware of what little I know about stuff.
+[Impostor syndrome](https://www.wikiwand.com/en/Impostor_syndrome) is something I see a lot in myself and I see in a ton of candidates when interviewing, but this post is not about the impostor I might feel like (as there are a plethora of blog posts you can read about that).

 I consider myself a technology leader - this post therefore needs to aim at what it means reflecting from a higher position, specifically dismissing points by people you might perceive as less smart or experienced.
 How you see errors in your own behavior before throwing out potential solutions might save you money some day.
 This is a common error I also see in some old school managers that straight up refuse feedback or a view too different from their own, but ranting about them might need a post of its own.